 Discrimination: Although the law provides protection, women faced systemic discrimination, including in employment (see section 7.d.) and especially in rural areas.
-Dalit women in particular faced discrimination by virtue of their gender and caste status.
+Dalit women in particular faced gender and caste discrimination.
 The law grants women equal shares of their parents' inheritance and the right to keep their property after marriage, but many women were not aware of their rights, and others were afraid to challenge existing practice.
-The law also grants widows complete access and authority to the estate of their deceased husbands; the government did not take sufficient measures to enforce it.
+The law also grants widows complete access and authority to the estate of their deceased husbands; the government did not take sufficient measures to enforce these provisions.

-The Gender Equality Act adopted in 2006--along with more than 60 other laws-contain discriminatory provisions.
+The Gender Equality Act adopted in 2006--along with more than 60 other laws--contains discriminatory provisions.
 For example, the law on property rights favors men in land tenancy and the division of family property.
 The constitution, however, confers rights for women that had not previously received legal protection, including rights equal to those of their spouses in property and family affairs, and special opportunities in education, health, and social security.

-The constitution does not allow women to convey citizenship to their children independent of the citizenship of the child's father (see section 2.d.) and has no specific provision for naturalization of foreign husbands married to Nepali wives.
+The constitution does not allow women to convey citizenship to their children independent of the citizenship of the child's father and has no specific provision for naturalization of foreign husbands married to citizen wives.